SharktasticA/SHORK-Mini/README.md

 ## Directories

-* `configs`: My Linux kernel and BusyBox `.config` files that are copied into their respective source code directories before compilation.
+* `configs`: Contains my Linux kernel and BusyBox `.config` files that are copied into their respective source code directories before compilation, and a helper when compiling a binary that should be static not dynamic.

-* `sysfiles`: Important files to be copied into the Linux root file system before zipping.
+* `sysfiles`: Contains important system files to be copied into the Linux root file system before zipping.

 ## Adjustments